adamenagy/mfgdm-api-tutorial/Prerequisites and GraphQL/index.md

   }
 }
 ```

-And the response for this query will look like this
+And the response for this query will look like this:
 ```js
 {
   "data": {